 If you want to see belugas, you should head to Baie-Sainte-Marguerite.
 This site in the Saguenay Fjord National Park is rich in the history, natural beauty, and outdoor adventures.
-It is also a fabulous location for observing belugas of St Lawrence.
+It is also a fabulous location for observing belugas of the St Lawrence River.
 I have heard they are absolutely lovely to see!

 Monts-Valin National Park

 Monts-Valin National Park is located on Mount Valin, the highest point in the Saguenay Lac-Saint-Jean Region and as such dominates the landscape.
 At 984 meters high Monts-Valin National Park is also a great hiking location.

 After arriving at the park’s Discovery Center, we met with the guide that had been pre-arranged and received lunch boxes provided for the day.
 You can spend the whole day at the Monts-Valin National Park hiking to the highest peaks of the area and enjoy a range of spectacular views and amazing wildlife.
 We visited in late September, just as autumn was bringing new colours.
 At this time of the year, when the region explodes in a cornucopia of fall colors, hiking is simply a must-do in Monts-Valin National Park.
 You can also go canoeing or fishing in one of the park’s many rivers and lakes.

 Other interesting sites in Saguenay Lac-Saint-Jean Region that I would love to stop at next trip include Musee du Cheddar (the Museum of Cheddar Cheese), Air Defense Museum, and Village Historique de Val-Jalbert.